A look behind the scenes. By Haylee Read.

 “Emsisoft does not gain financial profit from anyone’s personal or business emergency.
 Ever.”

 The online threat landscape is rapidly changing.
 Covering old threats and catching out new ones before they become a problem is of the highest importance to Emsisoft.

 “In response to constant malware threats, we focus on our core competency: Malware detection and removal.
 We’ve noticed tendencies of antivirus companies to expand their product range in all directions, adding hundreds of new features that just a few people really need.
 Some of them seem to have lost focus on the core competency and fall significantly back in malware detection tests.
 Our goal is to permanently optimize our technology to always give our customers the best available protection.
 Multiple test victories and awards confirm that we are on a good path.

 Our flagship product is and always was Emsisoft Anti-Malware.
-It’s a full antivirus solution featuring the dual-scan-engine, surf protection and behavior blocking.
+It’s a full antivirus solution featuring the dual-scan-engine, web protection and behavior blocking.
 Emsisoft Anti-Malware is strong in detection, light in scanning and everyday CPU use and easy to manage and configure, even for beginners.